About

 Hugely passionate about music outreach, accessibility, and education, Enyi is the Artistic Director and Founder of Elysium Music.
 Founded in September 2021, Elysium is a charity dedicated to collaborative projects between young professional musicians and children.
 It bridges the gap between music in schools and conservatoire music making by providing side-by-side projects, workshops and resources to provide school musicians with a real flavour of life as a professional musician.

 Growing up in Camden, North London, Enyi’s musical journey started initially as a percussionist and saxophonist and member of the Camden Music Hub.
 Enyi studied for an MA in Orchestral Conducting with Sian Edwards at the Royal Academy of Music, where he held the Derek Butler Award.
-During his time at the Academy, Enyi has worked with, and received coaching from conductors including John Wilson, Ed Gardner, Sir Mark Elder, Jac van Steen, Daniel Capps, Alice Farnham, and Geoffrey Paterson.
 He graduated in 2024 with Distinction, was awarded a DipRAM prize for outstanding final recital, and won HRH Princess Alice, The Duchess of Gloucester Prize for exemplary studentship and performance.
+Enyi recently appeared on BBC Radio 3’s This Classical Life presented by Jess Gillam, and the podcast Things People Do, hosted by Joe Marler and Tom Fordyce.